Unboxed-Software/solana-course/content/token22-metadata.md

 ### `getCreateMetadataAccountOnMetaplexInstructions`:

 This method will create the account that will hold the metadata using the Metaplex metadata program.
-We need to deal with some Metaplex-specific code, so let's begin by discussing the imports we will need for this method:
+We need to interact with some Metaplex-specific code here, here is the code for this function:

 ```ts
 import * as web3 from '@solana/web3.js';